laher/goxc/README.md

  * compile         [go-install xc codesign]
  * clean           [go-clean clean-destination]

+### NEW TASK in 0.5.3

+There's a new task to generate .debs (Debian/Ubuntu installers).

+This is very nascent so I expect bugs to crop up.

+Eventually this will be included into the default workflow.

+For now, to generate debs, please use the following tasks list:

+	goxc -tasks=validate,compile,pkg-build,package

+Alternatively, run your normal tasks excluding 'rmbin', then call pkg-build individually.

+	goxc -tasks-=rmbin
+	goxc -tasks=pkg-build

 Outcome
 -------

-By default, artifacts are generated and then immediately zipped into (outputfolder).
+By default, artifacts are generated and then immediately archived into (outputfolder).

-e.g. /my/outputfolder/0.1.1/linux_arm/myapp_0.1.1_linux_arm.zip
+e.g.1 /my/outputfolder/0.1.1/linux_arm/myapp_0.1.1_linux_arm.tar.gz
+e.g.2 /my/outputfolder/0.1.1/windows_386/myapp_0.1.1_windows_386.zip

-If you specified the version number -pv=123 then the filename would be myapp_0.1.1_linux_arm_123.zip.
+If you specified the version number -pv=123 then the filename would be myapp_0.1.1_linux_arm_123.tar.gz.

 By default, the output folder is ($GOBIN)/(appname)-xc, and the version is 'unknown', but you can specify these.